 Current Job Outlook for LPNs

 To understand current job prospects for LPNs, it helps to understand how many such jobs currently exist and how many are projected to be created over the next several years.
-According to the U.S. Bureau of Labor Statistics (BLS), there were around 719,900 LPN jobs in the U.S. in 2014.
-The BLS projects that around 117,300 new LPN jobs will be added by the year 2024 - which will bring the total to more than 837,000.
-This represents a growth rate of around 16 percent, which is far, far faster than the projected growth rate of most industries.
+According to the U.S. Bureau of Labor Statistics (BLS), there were around 721,700 LPNs employed in the U.S. in 2019.
+The BLS projects that around 65,700 new LPN jobs will be added by the year 2029 - which will bring the total to 787,400.
+This represents a growth rate of 9 percent, which is far, far faster than the projected growth rate of all occupations.

 Top Factors Affecting LPN Job Outlook

-Thousands of LPNs are already employed in the United States.
-Why will so many more LPN jobs be added in the next handful of years?
+Hundreds of thousands of LPNs are already employed in the United States.
+Why will so many thousands more LPN jobs be added in the next handful of years?
 Many factors are responsible for this phenomenon, including:

 - Aging Population - One of the top reasons for the huge spike in demand for LPNs around the country is the rapidly aging Baby Boomer population.
 This massive group is heading into their elder years - which means that there will be more demand for senior care services and the like.